f-t-s/al-folio/_projects/1_icr.markdown

 #### ICR selects for slowly learning discriminators

-You might have noticed the peculiar choice of learning rates for the two player in the above example.
+You might have noticed the peculiar choice of learning rates for the two players in the above example.
-This was not due coincidence, but due to a fascinating property of ICR:\\
+This was no coincidence, but due to a fascinating property of ICR:\\
 *It selects for the relative speed of learning of $$x$$ and $$y$$!*

 If we play around with the learning rate a bit more we notice that ICR is stronger if $$y$$ (the player that would want to run off to infinity) learns slowly compared to $$x$$.